New Museums and Cultural Spaces in Tashkent: 2026 Guide

 Choose the Islamic Civilization Center if your trip is short or this is your first focused culture block in Tashkent.
 Choose the Tansykbaev House Museum only if you already covered the city’s core heritage stops and want a more specialized art visit.

-Is the Centre for Contemporary Arts already open?
+Should I plan around the Centre for Contemporary Arts now?